 Financial services and RIAs:

-Firm-level policy may be the reason why Constant Contact is preferred over Mailchimp, even if Mailchimp’s advanced features look more attractive from a pure marketing point of view.
+Firm-level policy may explain why Constant Contact is preferred over Mailchimp, even if Mailchimp’s advanced features look more attractive from a purely marketing perspective.

 Public sector organizations and nonprofits:

-Both platforms can support these requirements, but they need to be set up properly.
+Both platforms can support these requirements, but they need to be properly set up.
 CRM and case-management system integrations are more important than the logo on the login page.

 Both tools support: